 Migrants rush across US border in final hours before Title 42 expires

-With a late-night deadline looming, migrants in Mexico shed clothing before descending a steep bank into the Rio Grande, clutching plastic bags filled with clothes.
-One man held a baby in an open suitcase on his head.
+“We don’t have any money left, we don’t have food, we don’t have a place to stay, the cartel is pursuing us,” said Barrios, whose wife was in U.S. custody.
+“What are we going to do, wait until they kill us?”

+Last week, Barrios and his friends entered the U.S. and were expelled.
+They had little hope of a different result Thursday.

-On the U.S. side of the river, migrants put on dry clothing and picked their way through concertina wire.
-Many surrendered immediately to authorities and hoped to be released while pursuing their cases in backlogged immigration courts, which takes years.
+On the U.S. side of the river, many surrendered immediately to authorities and hoped to be released while pursuing their cases in backlogged immigration courts, which takes years.

+It was not clear how many migrants were on the move or how long the surge might last.
+By Thursday evening, the flow seemed to be slowing in some locations, but it was not clear why, or whether crossings would increase again after the coronavirus-related restrictions expire.

 “Our buses are full.
-Our planes are full,” said Pedro Cardenas, a city commissioner in Brownsville, Texas, just north of Matamoros.
+Our planes are full,” said Pedro Cardenas, a city commissioner in Brownsville, Texas, just north of Matamoros, as recent arrivals headed to locations across the U.S.

-President Joe Biden’s administration has been unveiling strict new measures to replace the restrictions known as Title 42.
-The outgoing rules have allowed border officials since March 2020 to quickly return asylum seekers back over the border on grounds of preventing the spread of COVID-19.
+President Joe Biden’s administration has been unveiling strict new measures to replace Title 42, which since March 2020 has allowed border officials to quickly return asylum seekers back over the border on grounds of preventing the spread of COVID-19.

 The new policies crack down on illegal crossings while also setting up legal pathways for migrants who apply online, seek a sponsor and undergo background checks.
 If successful, the reforms could fundamentally alter how migrants arrive at the U.S.-Mexico border.